r-fukutoku/ML410_Project3/index.md

 ### Gradient Boosting
 Gradient Boosting is a robust machine learning algorithm made up of Gradient descent and Boosting.
 The word "gradient" implies that you can have two or more derivatives of the same function.
+Boosting is an ensemble technique where new models are added to correct the errors made by existing models.
+Models are added sequentially until no further improvements can be made.
+A popular example is the AdaBoost algorithm that weights data points that are hard to predict.

+Gradient boosting is an approach where new models are created that predict the residuals or errors of prior models and then added together to make the final prediction.
+It is called gradient boosting because it uses a gradient descent algorithm to minimize the loss when adding new models.

 Gradient Boosting has three main components: additive model, loss function, and a weak learner.
-It can do regression, classification, and ranking.
+This approach supports regression, classification, and ranking predictive modeling problems.

 We fit an additive model (ensemble)